JoaoHMiranda/JoaoHMiranda/README.md

 ## 🎯 Goals

-My mission is to apply my analytical skills and enthusiasm for technology to create innovative, efficient, and impactful solutions that drive positive change in society.
+I aim to apply my analytical skills and enthusiasm for technology to create innovative, efficient, and impactful solutions that drive positive societal change.